IMGW-PIB/py4envi/README.md

 It is always available and varies for different levels of this tool.
 Be sure to check it very often and investigate available arguments and their order (order is important here and can be a little tricky so be sure to double check it in the help).

+`jq` tool is highly recommended to parse large json responses.

 ```
 # you can omit specifying email and password
 # they will be read from netrc automatically